Cereal84/github-battle/README.md

 As you can see the formula is quite simple and it does not get in account the contribution to external repos such as pull request and ect.
+Sometimes may appear an item called N/A in the different languages component;
+this is happens because fro some repository GitHub can not understand which language is used (i.e. when a repository is composed of many different languages ) and it put 'null' as value.
+So to not have the string 'null' I've used 'N/A'.

 Data
 ----

 The data are retrieved on the fly doing some ajax request to the API of GitHub.
 Nothing is stored.

 Author
 ------